-If you’re looking for airlines miles that combine value and simplicity, Southwest Rapid Rewards points may be your best bet.
+If you’re looking for airline miles that combine value and simplicity, Southwest Rapid Rewards points may be your best bet.

-Rapid Rewards points are easy to redeem as they are to earn – you get a consistently good return on your points without having to worry about hidden fees or wading through a lot of complex rules to use them.
+Rapid Rewards points are as easy to redeem as they are to earn, allowing you to get a consistently good return on your points without having to worry about hidden fees or wading through a lot of complex rules to use them.

 The best card for Southwest flyers

 Why should you get it?

 The Southwest Rapid Rewards Priority card is by far the best value for a frequent Southwest flyer, thanks to its $75 travel credit and 7,500-point annual bonus.